Gardening

 ▪ Do prune broken branches right down to a joint or node and cast off the three D’s from any plant: something lifeless, diseased, or broken.

 ▪ Don’t prune marginally hardy flowers together with hardy fuchsia, salvia, or escallonia.
-These florae need to live dormant or asleep for as long as feasible as they hate cold weather.
-Pruning can wake them up too early.
+These florae need to live dormant or asleep for as long as feasible, as they hate cold weather.
+Pruning can wake them up too early.▪ Do add roses, berries, trees, shrubs, and perennials to the panorama now.

 (I advocate the satisfactory perennials in a category at Windmill Gardens on April 7.)